Lexus RZ Review

 The bigger story will come when cars are designed to have something like OMG from the start.
 That will mean a lot less engineering for the swap from left or right hand drive, better packaging and crash test performance too.
 It will also integrate seamlessly with autonomous driving systems.
 The engineers reckon it will be on pretty much all new cars in a decade’s time for those reasons.

-Lexus has taken measures to make sure the RZ isn’t affected by some of the range issues which have blighted early versions of the Toyota too, including new software to open up more of the ‘safety buffer’ in the battery.
+Besides the bigger battery, Lexus has revised the eAxles (motors) to help extend the car’s driving range and efficiency.
+There is also new software to make sure the RZ isn’t affected by some of the range issues which have blighted earlier models and the closely related Toyota bZ4X, opening up more of the ‘safety buffer’ in the battery.

-When the battery is empty, you can charge at up to 150kW at a suitable DC rapid charger, which is on the low side these days.
+When the battery is empty, you can charge at up to 150kW at a suitable DC rapid charger, which is very much on the low side these days.
 It means a top up from zero to 80% takes about half an hour.
+The new model does have 22kW AC capability though, which will be handy if you regularly charge at work or public points where you spend a longer time, such as shopping centres or the gym.

-We tried both the lower spec car with 18-inch wheels and standard steering, and the posher Takumi version with the OMG and 20s.
+In addition, the Lexus now has a stiffer bodyshell which improves the ride and handling by giving the suspension a more stable base to work from.
+We tried both the lower spec car with 18-inch wheels and standard steering, and the posher version with the OMG and 20s.
 As you’d expect, the car on 18s is more refined but the difference isn’t as marked because the clever steering filters out some of the harshness you’d usually feel through the wheels.
 Generally, this is a very relaxing car to drive.
 It can go fast, but it’s not something it encourages you to do.
 The RZ is just refined and smooth.

 The brakes are strong too, and there is variable regen which can be altered using paddles behind the steering wheel.
 In max mode, it’s almost a ‘one-pedal’ car if you want it to be.